MattNikonorov/Typing-Animation-in-CSS/README.md

 The typewriter animation is easy to make and all you will need to have in order to make sense of this tutorial and this animation is basic knowledge of CSS and CSS animations.

-Here's the way the typewriter animation is going to work:
+Here's the way the typewriter effect is going to work:
 * The "typing" animation is going to reveal our text element by changing it's width from 0 to 40%, step by step, using the CSS "step()" function.
 * The "blink" animation is going to create the cursor that will "type out" our text element.